 The RMB is not a freely convertible currency.
 The PRC State Administration for Foreign Exchange, under the authority of the People's Bank of China, controls the conversion of RMB into foreign currencies.
 The value of the RMB is subject to changes in central government policies and to international economic and political developments affecting supply and demand in the China foreign exchange trading system market.
-The Group's cash and cash equivalents, term deposit, and restricted cash denominated in RMB amounted to \$683 and \$56,602 at December 31, 2012 and 2013, respectively.
+The Group's cash and cash equivalents denominated in RMB amounted to \$56,602, \$48,144 and \$6,939 at December 31, 2013, 2014 and 2015, respectively.